Akamai Technologies (NASDAQ:AKAM) Updates Q2 2021 Earnings Guidance

-Akamai Technologies (NASDAQ:AKAM) updated its second quarter 2021 earnings guidance on Wednesday.
+Akamai Technologies (NASDAQ:AKAM) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of 1.350-1.400 for the period, compared to the Thomson Reuters consensus estimate of $1.340.
 The company issued revenue guidance of $839 million-$853 million, compared to the consensus revenue estimate of $839.74 million.Akamai Technologies also updated its FY 2021 guidance to 5.450-5.520 EPS.

-Several brokerages recently issued reports on AKAM.
-Morgan Stanley upped their target price on shares of Akamai Technologies from $115.00 to $119.00 and gave the stock an equal weight rating in a research report on Tuesday.
-JPMorgan Chase & Co. lowered shares of Akamai Technologies from an overweight rating to a neutral rating and cut their target price for the stock from $125.00 to $117.00 in a research report on Wednesday, February 10th.
-KeyCorp upped their target price on shares of Akamai Technologies from $119.00 to $130.00 and gave the stock an overweight rating in a research report on Tuesday.
-Zacks Investment Research raised shares of Akamai Technologies from a sell rating to a hold rating and set a $116.00 price objective for the company in a research note on Wednesday, January 20th.
-Finally, Needham & Company LLC upped their price objective on shares of Akamai Technologies from $120.00 to $125.00 and gave the company a buy rating in a research note on Tuesday.
-Six research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-The company currently has a consensus rating of Buy and a consensus price target of $121.50.
+A number of brokerages recently issued reports on AKAM.
+Zacks Investment Research upgraded Akamai Technologies from a sell rating to a hold rating and set a $116.00 price objective on the stock in a research note on Wednesday, January 20th.
+KeyCorp upped their price target on shares of Akamai Technologies from $119.00 to $130.00 and gave the company an overweight rating in a research note on Tuesday, May 11th.
+Needham & Company LLC lifted their price objective on shares of Akamai Technologies from $120.00 to $125.00 and gave the company a buy rating in a research note on Tuesday, May 11th.
+Morgan Stanley increased their target price on Akamai Technologies from $115.00 to $119.00 and gave the stock an equal weight rating in a research report on Tuesday, May 11th.
+Finally, JPMorgan Chase & Co. cut Akamai Technologies from an overweight rating to a neutral rating and reduced their price target for the company from $125.00 to $117.00 in a research report on Wednesday, February 10th.
+Six analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and an average target price of $121.50.

-In other news, insider Rick M. Mcconnell sold 14,920 shares of the stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of $110.30, for a total transaction of $1,645,676.00.
-Following the sale, the insider now owns 46,995 shares in the company, valued at $5,183,548.50.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CTO Robert Blumofe sold 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 9th.
-The stock was sold at an average price of $98.53, for a total transaction of $985,300.00.
-Following the completion of the sale, the chief technology officer now owns 31,786 shares in the company, valued at approximately $3,131,874.58.
+In other news, CTO Robert Blumofe sold 10,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
+The stock was sold at an average price of $98.53, for a total value of $985,300.00.
+Following the completion of the transaction, the chief technology officer now directly owns 31,786 shares in the company, valued at approximately $3,131,874.58.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Rick M. Mcconnell sold 14,920 shares of the stock in a transaction dated Friday, May 7th.
+The shares were sold at an average price of $110.30, for a total value of $1,645,676.00.
+Following the transaction, the insider now owns 46,995 shares in the company, valued at $5,183,548.50.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 61,808 shares of company stock worth $6,517,633.
-Corporate insiders own 2.40% of the company’s stock.
+Insiders have sold a total of 59,888 shares of company stock valued at $6,321,313 over the last ninety days.
+2.40% of the stock is currently owned by insiders.

 Akamai Technologies Company Profile